csi-dgist/QoS-Guard/docs/rules/STD.md

     </div>
     <div class="std-reference">
       <b>OMG DDS Specification v1.2 - Section 7.1.3.14, REALIABILITY</b><br>
-      The value offered is considered compatible with the value requested if and only if the inequality “<b>offered kind >= requested kind</b>” evaluates to ‘TRUE.’ <br>For the purposes of this inequality, the values of RELIABILITY kind are considered ordered such that BEST_EFFORT < RELIABLE
+      <br>The value offered is considered compatible with the value requested if and only if the inequality “<b>offered kind >=
+requested kind</b>” evaluates to ‘TRUE.’ <br>For the purposes of this inequality, the values of RELIABILITY kind are considered ordered such that BEST_EFFORT < RELIABLE
     </div>